Pep15/Practical_SRE/README.md

              - I already put Issure with the Group of WebPortal because I have one app under the namespace 'frontend-service'
          - Network-Policy:
            **Informations:**
-             - Before starting to apply Network, there are two concepts: 'ingress', 'egress'
+             - Before to start apply Networkpolicy there are two concepts 'ingress' , 'egress'
-                * Ingress in network policy -> (That means when you receive your friend) and (which door will receive your friend)--> that means (Ports).
+                * Ingress in network policy -> (That meaning when reception your friend) and (which door will reception your friend)--> that mean(Ports).
-                * Egress in  network policy -> (That means when your friend goes) and (which door will reception you)--> that means (Ports).
+                * Egress in  network policy -> (That meaning when goes your friend) and (which door will reception you)--> that mean(Ports).
           9. Run NetworkPolicy
-              - I divided the file of group policy, and there are two YAML files it's outside the divide.
+              - I devided the file of grop policy and there are two yaml file it's outside the devided.
             * Policies Deny all :
                - It's important to put on your infrastructure from concept 'default security' to prevent all pods from communicating with each other.
                - After that, you can allow by specifying ports for each application